Amsterdam Dungeon

+The Amsterdam Dungeon is a haunted attraction in central Amsterdam, Netherlands.
+It depicts history through an interactive adventure, using live actors, a ride, shows and special effects to simulate historical dark and bleak times.
+The attraction is owned and operated by British company Merlin Entertainments, and is similar to Merlin's other properties, the London Dungeon, York Dungeon, Berlin Dungeon and Hamburg Dungeon.
+It opened in September 2005.

 Building

 Interior of the Nieuwezijdse Kapel in 1920.

 The Amsterdam Dungeon, its backstage areas and its offices were built into a church known as the Nieuwezijdse Kapel, which closed in 1970.
 No parts of the original church were demolished and, if needed, the Dungeon and all its sets can be removed from the building so it may function as a church once more.

 Inside, no part of the church is visible to the Dungeon's visitors.
 On the Gallow's Field, only the actor's echoing voice betrays its location in the very dome of the church.